Te Haratau – lifting the quality of NZ's physical learning environments

 How we use the data

-The data will be used to assess how school property is performing and supporting education outcomes (includes the physical asset, the internal environment and how efficiently the school operates) and to identify trends and inform business decisions that will help us meet the Government’s target of quality learning environments by 2030.
+The data will be used to assess how school property is performing and supporting education outcomes (includes the physical asset, the internal environment and how efficiently the school operates) and to identify trends and inform business decisions that will help us meet the Ministry target of quality learning environments by 2030.

-We’re exploring its usefulness as an input into a school’s property planning process to inform decisions around property projects, maintenance and improvements.
 The benefits of this data will continue to grow as more information is gathered.

 How we view the data collected

 Although we have started collecting the data, we are still building the reporting system that will allow us to view it in a meaningful and easily understood way.
-It’s expected our reporting system will be available from 1 July, 2023.

 In the meantime, schools can see “live” data collected by IEM devices in real time.